Syndicode

 • Perfective software maintenance.
 These activities include optimization and adding new functionality to enhance the existing solution.

 • Adaptive software maintenance.
-It suggests adapting the software to your changing business needs, be it moving to cloud or adapting to new policies of third-party tools.
+It suggests adapting the software to your changing business needs, be it moving to the cloud or adapting to new policies of third-party tools.

 The time has come to discuss the most popular software development models.
 We will delve into the pros and cons of each methodology.
 Such a comprehensive approach will help you choose the right option for your project.